moorepants/eme134/content/pages/syllabus.rst

 - identify when vehicles are stable/unstable
 - identify parameters that affect stability
 - describe typical modes of motion for various vehicles
+- utilize simulations of vehicles for design purposes
+- analyze vehicle motion for desirable characteristics
 - apply simple automatic control to stabilize vehicles
-- utilize simulations of vehicles for design purposes

 Catalog Description
 -------------------